-Registered Shareholders and duly appointed proxyholders wishing to attend and to vote virtually at the Meeting should not complete or return the proxy form and should instead follow these steps:
+Registered Shareholders and duly appointed proxyholders wishing to attend and to vote virtually at the Meeting should not complete or return the proxy form and should instead follow these steps (see also Schedule B):

-- 1. Log into https://web.lumiagm.com/249075016 at least 15 minutes before the Meeting starts.
+- 1. Log into https://meetnow.global/M4M2PUX at least 15 minutes before the Meeting starts.
 You should allow ample time to check into the virtual Meeting and to complete the related procedures. - 2.
-Click on "I have a Login". - 3.
-Enter your 15-digit Control Number as your username (on your proxy form). - 4.
-Enter the Password: liberty2021 (case sensitive).
+Click on "JOIN MEETING NOW" then select "SHAREHOLDER" on the log in screen. - 3.
+Enter your 15-digit Control Number (on your proxy form).